tiffanysun1/mojo-gpu-puzzles/book/src/puzzle_14/puzzle_14.md

 While a sequential algorithm would need \\(O(n)\\) steps, our parallel approach will use a clever two-phase algorithm that completes in \\(O(\log n)\\) steps!
 Here's a visualization of this process:

-This puzzle is split into two parts to help you master the concept:
+This puzzle is split into two parts to help you learn the concept:

 - [Simple Version](./simple.md)
   Start with a single block implementation where all data fits in shared memory.
 This helps understand the core parallel algorithm.